 Want to find out more about the Ducati Multistrada V4 S?

-You can read the full review of the bike in the latest issue of ABR magazine, available today, and discover everything there is to know about Ducati’s new adventure bike, from the radar-assisted adaptive cruise control to its performance off-road.
+You can read the full review of the bike in issue 62 of ABR magazine and discover everything there is to know about Ducati’s new adventure bike, from the radar-assisted adaptive cruise control to its performance off-road.